krmu/FlightPHP_School/README.md

 There are also sql files for creating tables and inserting data, which can be found in /app/djanogunidb.sql

 System has such parts students, courses, marks.
 Since an already prepared DB was used, courses are called modules in English.
 The system has a login system, which is based on the darbinieki_user table.
-The password is hashed with the password_hash function.

 The system has a simple access control system.